caroldelwing/WCD-DevOps/project_5/README.md

 ```
 ## Testing the Results

- In your terminal use the following command to get the external ip of the load balancer:
+ In your terminal, use the following command to get the external ip of the load balancer:
  ```sh
 kubectl get services
 ```
-Paste the load balancer external ip in your browser and add the desire route.
+Paste the load balancer external ip (which is the load balancer address) in your browser and add the desire route.

 Available routes: